easysoftware/developer-portal-devs/docs/Others/FAQs.md

 *In this article we try to explain the most frequently asked questions.*

 ---
-**TODO: Rozřadit do funkčních bloků, udělat osnovu všech otázek...**

 ## First steps

 ### `Bundle install` throws error when installing **mysql2 gem** `library not found for -lzstd` on my MacOS.
 What should I do?

 1. Check your `zstd` version that you have installed - `ls /opt/homebrew/Cellar/zstd/`
 2. Install `mysql2` by running `gem install mysql2 -- --with-opt-dir=$(brew --prefix openssl) --with-ldflags=-L/opt/homebrew/Cellar/zstd/1.5.0/lib` using the correct version in the path at the end.

-### What should I do if I have an installation error  cannot load such file `-- enumerator` when running easy project install?

-You are probably using ruby-2.7.5 or higher, switch to 2.7.2 and try again.

 ---
 ## Development